FelTheFirst/Creating-a-Persistent-Kali-Linux-Bootable-USB/README.md

 I hope this proves to be a worthwhile tool for you.
 Use it well and ethically.
 I believe in you! :)

 You can call it a day here.
-However, if you want to check your persistence (and see a tiny bit of BASH on a Linux terminal), follow the next steps.
+However, if you want to check your persistence (and see a tiny bit of Bash on a Linux terminal), follow the next steps.

 ### **Check the persistence of your USB**